inmyth/node-mr-api/README.md

 # Mr Filter and API Key Provider in Node

+If request contains forbidden command, the program will pass `{command : "" }` to rippled.

+Payment to other users is forbidden but payment to issuer is allowed.
+Issuer addresses have to be put in config.

 ## Mr Filter
 Mr Filter filters forbidden command and transaction from rippled request.

-- If request contains forbidden command, the program will pass `{command : }` to rippled.
-- Payment to other users is forbidden but payment to issuer is allowed.
-Issuer addresses have to be put in config.
+All transactions are signed offline and sent as tx_blob.
+All raw transactions are blocked.

 ### Setup
 ![MrFilter](https://image.ibb.co/kVr43b/mrfilter.png)